ayushmishra2005/anagolay-chain/pallets/verification/README.md

   }
 ```

-Also, the standard definitions to allow unsigned local transactions from off-chain worker must be present:
+Also, the standard definitions to allow unsigned local transactions from off-chain workers must be present:

 ```rust